d12frosted/elpa-mirror/stable-melpa/khoj-readme.txt

-Create an AI personal assistant for your `org-mode', `markdown' notes, PDFs and images.
-The assistant exposes 2 modes, search and chat:
+Create an AI copilot to your `org-mode', `markdown' notes, PDFs and images.
+The copilot exposes 2 modes, search and chat:

 Chat provides faster answers, iterative discovery and assisted creativity.
 It requires your OpenAI API key to access GPT models